brevzin/cpp_proposals/0847_deducing_this/deducing-this.md

 :::

-After paragraph 7, insert paragraph describing where a function declaration with an explicit object parameter may appear, and renumber section.
+After [dcl.fct]{.sref}/7, insert paragraph describing where a function declaration with an explicit object parameter may appear, and renumber section.

 ::: add